Incredible sites–Inspiring presentations–

 Bethlehem – Birthplace of the Lord, Jesus Christ.
 Original home of Elimelech and Naomi.
 Ruth and Naomi returned here after the famine.
 Here Ruth married Boaz and became the great-grandmother of David, king of Israel.
 Thus, Bethlehem is the original home of the Davidic family, and for this reason Joseph and Mary came here for the census.
 Visit the Church of the Nativity , St Jerome’s grotto, Church of St. Catherine (all built atop the traditional site of the cave believed to be the birthplace of Jesus), Shepherd’s Fields, among other sites.

 Jerusalem – Old walled city – The most sacred city in the world, and the most important one in biblical history.
 Sacred to Christian, Muslim, and Jew.
 Walk the streets of this ancient city and feel as if you have traveled back in time.
 Shops, cathedrals, churches, markets, lively culture, etc.–a must-have experience!
-We’ll walk together through the Old City streets, stopping at important locations: Antonio Fortress, Church of the Holy Sepulchre (a proposed site of Golgotha/Calvary), the Broad Wall, the proposed “Upper Room,” etc–passing through Muslim, Christian, Armenian, and Jewish Quarters.
+We’ll walk together through the Old City streets, stopping at important locations: Antonio Fortress, Church of the Holy Sepulchre (a proposed site of Golgotha/Calvary), the Broad Wall, the proposed “Upper Room,” etc–all while passing through Muslim, Christian, Armenian, and Jewish Quarters.

 Pools of Bethesda – Where Jesus met and healed an invalid man on the Sabbath day.